voxel51/fiftyone/docs/source/user_guide/groups.rst

 contain a scrollable carousel that you can use to choose which sample to load in the maximized image/video visualizer below.

-If the group contains point cloud slices, the righthand side of the modal will contain a :ref:`3D visualizer <app-3d-visualizer>`:
+If the group contains 3D slices, the righthand side of the modal will contain a :ref:`3D visualizer <app-3d-visualizer>`:

 .. image:: /images/groups/groups-modal.gif
    :alt: groups-modal